IN LOVING MEMORY

 Dr. Linda Leech was born in Cincinnati, OH.
 She achieved a Master's in Counseling and a Ph.D. in Mental Rehabilitation Counseling.
 She became at professor in University of South Carolina's Mental Rehabilitation program at the Master's level.
 Dr. Leech opened her own private practice to offer Equine-Assisted Therapy in late 2010.
 She was an LPC-Supervisor and assisted many aspiring counselors to achieve their licenses to practice in the state of South Carolina.
 Dr. Leech was a co-founder of A New Tomorrow in 2016.

-Tara L. Corbett MS, LPC, LPC-S, NBCC
+Tara L. Corbett MS, LPC, LPC-S

 Tara Corbett MS, LPC was born in Sumter, SC.
 Ms. Corbett is the Director of A New Tomorrow Behavioral Health Services.
 Ms. Corbett’s educational background includes a Bachelor of Science degree and Masters of Science degree in Applied Clinical Psychology from Francis Marion University.
 Ms. Corbett specializes in working with children, adolescents, and adults with behavior, anxiety, and mood disorders.
 She also works with couples and families to improve interactions, communication skills, and bonds.